 After receiving his Master’s Degree in Occupational Safety and Health Technology at the Embry-Riddle Aeronautical University, Eric Barger has never stop implementing the practices of safety within his lifetime.
 He started his career in 1993 as an Aircraft Mechanic in the U.S. Navy and worked his way up through a Quality Assurance position.
 He realized his highest potential: an active role of leadership in the Navy’s safety programs.
 In the next ten years, Barger spearheaded a multitude of safety programs and was an avid instructor in the Navy.
-He was a certified instructor who used extensive technical knowledge towards 1700 graduates.
-His students maintained a 90 percent grade point average with .3 percent academic attrition rate through his teachings.
-After retirement, Barger wanted to continue his passion for safety implementation and took on the role as Safety Manager for IPR Southeast Division.
+He was a certified instructor who used extensive technical knowledge of 1700 graduates.
+His students maintained a 90 percent grade point average with a 3 percent academic attrition rate through his teachings.
+After retirement, Barger wanted to continue his passion for safety implementation and took on the role of EH&S Manager for the IPR Southeast Division.
 He loves to help people do their job and get them back home safe after every project.
 “The best quality of IPR is that they will put the material and effort in doing the job right” – Eric Barger.

 At 17 years old, Fermin Flores worked directly for Shell Oil & Gas Refining as an administrative assistant in Deer Park, Texas.
-He was involved with creating multiple training modules and site safety protocols.
-Flores' duties as an assistant eventually converted into his life's passion.
+He was involved in creating multiple training modules and site safety protocols.
+Mr. Flores' duties as an assistant eventually converted into his life's passion.
 He wanted to make a meaningful impact.
 He decided to pursue a career in Occupational Health and Safety and continued working with Shell.
-From welders to boilermakers, Flores learned the backbone of manufacturing tasks and what is needed to provide a safe operation.
+From welders to boilermakers, Mr. Flores learned the backbone of manufacturing tasks and what is needed to provide a safe operation.
 He attained his Construction Site and Safety Technician certificate while he worked as a safety assistant.
-Flores later transferred his skills to the IPR team as the new safety manager of IPR South Central and has been working with the team for about five years.
-To this day, Flores continuously works to keep employees safe and diligently pursues to reduce OSHA recordable within the company.
+Mr. Flores later transferred his skills to the IPR team as the Environmental Health & Safety Manager of IPR South Central and has been working with the team for about five years.
+To this day, Mr. Flores continuously works to keep employees safe and diligently pursues to reduce OSHA recordable within the company.
 "I was given a tremendous opportunity to start my career in safety at the age of 21 years old.
 IPR has seen exciting growth, but the company continues to emphasize safety in the pursuit of operational excellence.
 I enjoy what I do and every aspect of my job.
 I care about our employees and want to ensure that they return home safely every day to their loved ones.
 IPR has given me the opportunity, experience, and knowledge to grow in my professional career as a safety manager."